hosseinmarvi/linux-initial-config/README.md

 - sudo apt upgrade -y
 - sudo apt autoremove -y

 This command will also check for the latest version of Python.
-If there's a new version, it'll install it as an alternative version, and creates a venv from it.
+If there's a new version, it'll install it as an alternative version, and creates a venv from it in ~/qenv/.

 The command "cb" can be used as an alias of "xclip -selection c".
 Example: "cat <file_name> | cb" will copy the contents of the file_name to the clipboard.